 Where to Hold Your Cash

-The most important factor to consider when deciding where to hold your cash is accessibility.
+The most important factor to consider when asking the question, “How much liquid cash should I have?” is accessibility.
 After all, the purpose of emergency savings is that it be easily available in the event of an emergency.
 While you may choose to hold cash in your existing savings or checking account, we encourage you to consider opening an online high-yield savings account to maximize your returns.
 Online banks such as Ally, Citi, and Marcus by Goldman Sachs have online savings accounts currently yielding 0.50% annually.
 This is significantly higher than the current national average rate for savings accounts of 0.06%.

 Other options that you might want to consider are money market funds, short-term bond funds, and laddered bond portfolios.
 Reach out to us for more insight about these options.
-Your investment advisor will help you make a customized plan depending on your unique financial situation, helping you keep that much-needed peace of mind.
+Your investment advisor will help you make a customized plan depending on your unique financial situation, helping you keep that much-needed peace of mind and answering the question, “How much liquid cash should I have?”